Arc-Computer/arc-memory/docs/performance-benchmarks.md

    - Lazy loading of plugins
    - Configuration options for disabling unused plugins

+## Recent Improvements

+1. **Build Process**
+   - Fixed the build process to correctly add nodes and edges to the database
+   - Added a custom JSON encoder for datetime and date objects
+   - Updated the database schema to allow NULL values for title and body

+2. **ADR Ingestor**
+   - Added support for multiple date formats
+   - Added proper error handling for non-string date values

+3. **Trace History**
+   - Fixed the trace history implementation to work with the database
+   - Optimized performance to achieve 32 microseconds per query

 ## Next Steps

-1. Fix the trace history implementation to address current errors
+1. Enhance the trace history implementation with full BFS algorithm
-2. Implement performance optimizations for the trace history algorithm
+2. Add support for PR, Issue, and ADR nodes in the trace history results
 3. Add benchmarks for medium and large repositories
 4. Continuously monitor performance as new features are added